gshipley/enterprise_training/EnterpriseManual.md

 Create a DNSSEC key pair and store the private key in a variable named $key by using the following commands:

 	# cd /var/named
+	# rm K${domain}*
 	# dnssec-keygen -a HMAC-MD5 -b 512 -n USER -r /dev/urandom ${domain}
 	# KEY="$(grep Key: K${domain}*.private | cut -d ' ' -f 2)"
 	# cd -
-	# rndc-confgen -a -r /dev/urandom

 Verify that the key was created properly by viewing the contents of the key variable:

 	# echo $KEY

+We must also create an rndc key, which will be used by the initscript to query the status of BIND when you run *service named status*:

+	# rndc-confgen -a -r /dev/urandom

-Configure the ownership, permissions, and SELinux context for the key we created:
+Configure the ownership, permissions, and SELinux contexts for the keys we created:

 	# restorecon -v /etc/rndc.* /etc/named.*
 	# chown -v root:named /etc/rndc.key